CZ-NIC/yangson/docs/introduction.rst

 Naming of YANG Modules
 ======================

-In order be able to find and read the correct revision of each YANG module, *Yangson* requires that the names of disk files containing modules are of the form specified in [RFC7950]_, sec. `5.2`_:
+In order be able to find the correct revision of each YANG module, *Yangson* requires that the names of disk files containing modules are of the form specified in [RFC7950]_, sec. `5.2`_: